Phileosopher/commonplace/home-housekeeping-surfaces.md

 - Scrub Canada Dry into it.
 - Tape a toy snake to the top of your car.

+Glass surfaces:

+- Spray with ammonia and wipe off with a clean cloth.
+- Rub with a wet cloth immersed in wood ash.

 Car windshield:

 - Place silica bags on the dashboard as a fog remover.